Guide to Lossless Audio: Everything you need to know from a Phone User perspective

 As you’ll have guessed by now, Apple’s latest announcement of providing lossless audio through Apple Music makes use of ALAC files.
-The biggest difference between Apple Music providing lossless audio from other platforms is that the entire collection of songs present on Apple Music will now be available in a lossless format.
+The biggest difference between Apple Music providing lossless audio from other platforms is the entire collection of songs present on Apple Music will now be available in a lossless format.
 You’ll now be able to listen to your favorite tracks with a lot more detail, just the way it was intended to.

 Apple Music has a much larger library compared to lesser-known audio streaming platforms which automatically implies you’ll have a larger collection to choose from.
 Best of all, Apple is offering this upgrade to lossless free of charge.
 Of course, you still need a subscription to Apple Music to use it and it’ll be available on both iOS and Android.
 This is big news because Apple generally sets the trend for other brands to follow.
 If Apple is offering lossless audio at no additional cost, consumers who use other streaming services will be tempted to switch over to Apple Music.

 That’s the reason we’re already seeing competitors like Spotify announce that they’re also working on bringing lossless audio to the platform.
-At the end of the day, it is a win-win situation for us, the end consumers, since we’re getting substantially better quality audio, something that we’ve been deprived of for years.
+At the end of the day, it is a win-win situation for us, the end consumers, since we’re getting substantially better quality audio, something we’ve been deprived of for years.